How Does My Sick Leave Benefit Me as I Prepare to Retire?

 A member in the Employees’ system (ERS) is eligible for Normal Service Retirement at age 65 with 5 years of service.
 Also, members of Plans A & B are eligible for normal retirement benefits if the member is at least age 50, and their age plus years of service equal 80 (the “Rule of 80”).
 ERS members of Plans C & D are eligible for normal retirement benefits if the member is at least age 55, and their age plus years of service equal 85 (the “Rule of 85”).
 A Uniformed Retirement System Member is eligible at age 55 with at least 6 years of Creditable Service or after 25 years of Creditable Service.

-Accrued Sick Leave Credit means credit allowed a member at the rate of one (1) month for each one hundred seventy-two (172) hours of accrued unused sick leave, and pro rata credit for each fraction thereof. *Note: For those hired on or after January 1, 2013, the maximum number of hours that count towards benefit service credit are 2,080.
+Accrued Sick Leave Credit means credit allowed a member at the rate of one (1) month for each one hundred seventy-two (172) hours of accrued unused sick leave, and pro rata credit for each fraction thereof. *Note: For those hired on or after January 1, 2013, the maximum number of hours that count toward benefit service credit are 2,080.

 For members eligible to use their Accrued Sick Leave Credit, the eligibility date for Normal Service Retirement in Police and Uniformed is closer by the amount of accrued unused sick leave they have.